-While SRP recommends a minimum 13 SEER, you should rely on your contractor to help you decide what level of efficiency is best for you.
+While SRP recommends a minimum of 13 SEER, you should rely on your contractor to help you decide what level of efficiency is best for you.
 Before you buy any system, make sure that the contractor performs a heat gain and loss calculation on your house.
 This will ensure that you buy the correct unit size for your house.
-Systems that are larger than necessary will not only have higher initial equipment costs, but also higher operating costs.
+Systems that are larger than necessary will not only have higher initial equipment costs but also higher operating costs.

-With regard to the manufacturer, all the major brands manufacture high quality equipment that will last 15 to 20 years.
+With regard to the manufacturer, all the major brands manufacture high-quality equipment that will last 15 to 20 years.
 When shopping, manufacturers, look at their warranties as a sign of their quality.

 The industry says that Freon R12 will be around for many years, but there is no guarantee of how much it will cost.
 I recommend a system that uses the new refrigerants, as they are not limited to quantities on hand.
 In addition, a SEER 12 will save you approximately 10% in cooling costs over a SEER 11 system.

 As your warm indoor air is drawn up through the filter, it passes over a very cold coil that removes the heat and moisture.
 If you’ve ever noticed a plastic pipe running off your roof that drips water, that is the moisture the unit has removed from the inside of your home.